JasonReeves702/TOFFEE/docs/running_tests.md

 ## Running the Test Functions

-To run the test files in TOFFEE using pytest import toffee and pytest
+To run the test files in TOFFEE using pytest import toffee and pytest:

 ```python
 import toffee
 import pytest

 ```
-Then run pytest on the test files by opening up terminal and running
+Then run pytest on the test files by opening up terminal and running:

 ```python
 !pytest --pyargs toffee.tests